Supply Chain Management

 |

-This course is a comprehensive survey of marketing activities and the function of marketing.
-The course will familiarize the student with the scope, terminology, and procedures of marketing.
-Course topics include the analysis of markets, competition, consumer behavior, and the assessment of product, price, distribution, and promotion strategies.
-Consumer motivation and the diffusion and adoption of new goods and services are studied.
-The student will complete a marketing plan of their own.
+This course provides a comprehensive overview of marketing activities and functions, introducing students to the scope, terminology, and procedures of marketing.
+Key topics include the analysis of markets, competition, and consumer behavior, along with the assessment of product, price, distribution, and promotion strategies.
+Students will explore consumer motivation and the processes behind the diffusion and adoption of new goods and services.
+Additionally, students will engage with a practical component, reviewing the key elements of a marketing plan, including market segmentation, branding, and integrated marketing communications, to understand how these factors work together in marketing strategy.

 Registration Dates Course Dates Session Weeks